KDB (FM)

-KDB (93.7 MHz) is a non-commercial FM radio station licensed to Santa Barbara, California, and serving Santa Barbara County and Ventura County.
-It is owned by the University of Southern California and broadcasts a classical music radio format, simulcasting KUSC (91.5 FM) in Los Angeles.
-KUSC and KDB air periodic fundraisers on the air, seeking donations and members.
+KDB (93.7 FM) is a non-commercial radio station licensed to Santa Barbara, California, United States, and serving Santa Barbara County and Ventura County.
+Owned by the University of Southern California, it is part of Classical California, a statewide classical music network, and acting as a simulcast of KUSC (91.5 FM) in Los Angeles.

-KDB has an effective radiated power of 12,500 watts.
-The transmitter is off Gibraltar Road in Santa Barbara, located among the towers for other Santa Barbara FM and TV stations.
+KDB's transmitter is sited off Gibraltar Road in Santa Barbara, located among the towers for other Santa Barbara FM and TV stations.

 History

 Beautiful and classical music

 KDB-FM first signed on the air on February 14, 1960.
 It was the sister station to KDB (1490 AM).
 The AM station had held the KDB call sign since 1929, an era where many stations were granted three-letter call signs.
 This is why today's KDB still retains unusual call letters for an FM station.
 KDB-AM-FM were Santa Barbara's first 24-hour stations.
 The stations were bought in 1971 by the Pacific Broadcasting Company, consisting of Bob Scott, Harvey Pool, and Dick Marsh.
 After programming American show tunes and beautiful music for nine years, KDB-FM changed its format to classical music in 1980.

 A competing classical music station appeared in Santa Barbara in 1985.
-Signing on that year was KSCA, a full-power non-commercial station owned by the University of Southern California that served as a repeater of KUSC in Los Angeles.
+Signing on that year was KSCA, a full-power non-commercial station owned by the University of Southern California (USC) that served as a repeater of KUSC in Los Angeles.
 KSCA's call letters changed to KFAC in 1991, then to KQSC in 2004.